vernongayle/ncrm_longitudinal_and_multilevel_models_for_qualitative_researcher_2024/README.md

 # Multilevel and Longitudinal Statistical Modelling for Qualitative Researchers <br>
 <br>

-# THIS SITE IS CURRENTLY UNDER CONSTRUCTION AND WILL BE COMPLETED BY MONDAY 11th November # <br>

 ## This is a NCRM repository for *An Introduction to Statistical Modelling for Qualitative Researchers*